fermyon/developer/content/spin/install.md

 {{ startTab "Linux"}}

 There are multiple ways to install Spin.
-The easiest is to use the installer script, hosted on this site.
+The easiest is to use the installer script, hosted on this site:

 <!-- @selectiveCpy -->